Small Talks: Do More Than Talk

 - Help limit access to alcohol in your community.

-Being a parent is tough—especially during challenging times like the COVID-19 pandemic.
-We’ve all had to deal with new stressors such as employment and financial pressures, mental health issues, and coping with isolation as normal activities were closed.
+Being a parent or caregiver is tough.
+We’ve all had to deal with lots of stressors in recent years.
 This has led to an increase in adults drinking with their children.
 A recent study has shown that 1 in 6 parents of younger adolescents allowed them to drink with their family— kids as young as 11.
 We want you to know there are healthier ways to connect with your children and spend quality time with your family.
 Learn more by watching the video below.

 Become a role model

 Anyone in the community can be a role model and a positive influence to help kids make the right choices about alcohol.
-Together, parents, caregivers, and other role models can work together to impact underage drinking.
+Together, parents, caregivers, and other trusted adults can work together to impact underage drinking.